env0-labs/env0.terminal/docs/env0.terminal_REFERENCE.md

 - Exiting SSH returns to previous session (SSH stack).
 - If at root, "You are already at the local terminal."
 - No Ctrl+C/manual interrupt.
+- SSH login now supports entering ‘abort’ at any prompt to exit SSH login cleanly, with user feedback.
+- Cyclic SSH and self-SSH attempts are detected and blocked, maintaining session stack integrity and user clarity.

 ---